|Free Museum Passes|

 The Aldrich is one of the few non-collecting contemporary art museums in the United States.
 Founded on Ridgefield's historic Main Street in 1964, the Museum enjoys the curatorial independence of an alternative space while maintaining the registrarial and art-handling standards of a national institution.
 Exhibitions feature work by emerging and mid-career artists, and education programs help adults and children to connect to today's world through contemporary art.

-In addition, passes to this museum will also be accepted at Bruce Museum, Hudson River Museum, and Hudson Valley Center for Contemporary Art.
+In addition, passes to this museum will also be accepted at Bruce Museum, Hudson River Museum, Hudson Valley Center for Contemporary Art, Wave Hill, and Barnum Museum.

 The Bruce Museum contains both art and science exhibition space which hold about 15000 objects, including fine art, decorative art, natural history and anthropology.
 Exhibits change more than a dozen times a year.